microsoft/terminal/doc/specs/#2046 - Command Palette.md

-When an element is clicked on in the list of commands, we'll raise the event corresponding to that `ShortcutAction`. `AppKeyBindings` already does a great job of dispatching `ShortcutActions`, so we'll re-use that.
-We'll pull the basic parts of dispatching `ShortcutAction` callbacks into another class, `ShortcutActionDispatch`, with a single `PerformAction(ShortcutAction)` method (and events for each action). `AppKeyBindings` will be initialized with a reference to the `ShortcutActionDispatch` object, so that it can call `PerformAction` on it.
+When an element is clicked on in the list of commands, we'll raise the event corresponding to that `ShortcutAction`. `AppKeyBindings` already does a great job of dispatching `ShortcutActions` (and their associated arguments), so we'll re-use that.
+We'll pull the basic parts of dispatching `ActionAndArgs` callbacks into another class, `ShortcutActionDispatch`, with a single `PerformAction(ActionAndArgs)` method (and events for each action).
+`AppKeyBindings` will be initialized with a reference to the `ShortcutActionDispatch` object, so that it can call `PerformAction` on it.
 Additionally, by having a singular `ShortcutActionDispatch` instance, we won't need to re-hook up the ShortcutAction keybindings each time we re-load the settings.

-In `App`, when someone clicks on an item in the list, we'll get the `ShortcutAction` associated with that list element, and call PerformAction on the app's `ShortcutActionDispatch`.
+In `App`, when someone clicks on an item in the list, we'll get the `ActionAndArgs` associated with that list element, and call PerformAction on the app's `ShortcutActionDispatch`.
 This will trigger the event handler just the same as pressing the keybinding.